Ciel-et-Terre-International/Wind-Data-v1/docs/DATA.md

-# DATAS – Meteorological Sources Used in WindDatas
+# DATA – Meteorological Sources Used in Wind Data

-This document details all meteorological data sources used in the WindDatas project.
+This document details all meteorological data sources used in the Wind Data project.
 It focuses on precise definitions, units, wind averaging durations, and conversion rules applied to ensure consistent and rigorous comparisons between sources.

 ---